ccaiman/ReporTN_templates/README.md

 # Summary

-The East Region Therapeutic Services team uses flat files to generate reports to better serve people in the state supported by DIDD to live happy and full lives.
+The East Region Therapeutic Services team uses flat files to generate reports to better serve people in the state supported by DDA to live happy and full lives.
 A major aspect of reporting considers adverse events to identify where and for whom supportive services can be improved.
 This repo contains R Quarto markdown documents to generate